 Doordeals stock a first-rate range of fire door types, including a wide selection of materials and glazing choices.
-These include solid, pre-glazed and ready-to-glaze doors, in a variety of styles, including Edwardian and Classique designs.
+These include solid, pre-glazed and ready-to-glaze doors, in a variety of styles.

 Whatever your budget and style preference, there is an internal fire door for you.
 They all offer excellent protection and look fantastic while they do it.

 Glazed Fire Doors